Skip to content

 Can I enforce a child arrangements order?

 If there is a court order in place saying when a child should spend time with each parent, it is important that you follow the order.
-Court orders are legally binding, whether they are made by a Judge at a hearing, or by agreement.
-If your ex-partner is refusing to comply with the terms of a Child Arrangements order, then it would be open to you to make an application for Enforcement.
+Court orders are legally binding, whether they are made by a Judge at a hearing or by agreement.
+If your ex-partner is refusing to comply with the terms of a child arrangements order, then it would be open to you to make an application for Enforcement.

-Similarly, if you have concerns about your child’s safety which means you do not feel it is in their best interests to comply with the terms of the order, then you should make an application to court to vary/change the child arrangements order.
+Similarly, if you have concerns about your child’s safety – meaning you do not feel it is in their best interests to comply with the order – then you should make an application to court to vary or change the order.
 This will prevent you from being considered to have a breached an order.

-How to change a child arrangement order
+How can I change a child arrangements order?

-If you have an existing Child Arrangements Order that is no longer suitable or is not working for you, there are ways you can change it.
 If you and your ex-partner agree to change the terms of the order, then it would not be a breach of the order to change the arrangements to suit you.
 It is important to note that the agreement is not legally binding, so if the agreement breaks down for any reason, you would be required to return to the arrangements which are set out in the original order.
-If you and your ex-partner cannot agree to change the order, but you think it is in your child’s best interest for the arrangements to be changed, you can make an application to Court to vary (Change) the terms of the order.
-Before you could make an application to Court, you would need to attend a Mediation Information Assessment Meeting or MIAM.

 Can my ex stop me seeing my child?

-Your ex partner cannot stop you from having access to your child without very good reason.
-If there are no safeguarding concerns or Court Orders in place which stop you from seeing your child, your ex should be making the child available to spend time with you.
-If you are experiencing difficulties in agreeing arrangements for the time you spend with your child following a separation, then we can provide advice and assistance at each stage of the process from initial advice, negotiating with your ex-partner, to mediation or representing you at Court.
+Your ex-partner cannot stop you from having access to your child without very good reason.
+If there are no safeguarding concerns or court orders in place which stop you from seeing your child, your ex should be making the child available to spend time with you.
+If you are experiencing difficulties in agreeing arrangements for the time you spend with your child following a separation, then we can provide advice and assistance at each stage of the process from initial advice, negotiating with your ex-partner, to mediation or representing you at court.

 The David Gray Arrangements for Children Whose Parents have Separated Team